 The M.P.H. in Biostatistics is a 63-unit program consisting of seventeen courses taken over 5-6 quarters.
 Fourteen courses must be taken by all students.
 In addition, students choose three elective courses.

 Comprehensive Examination.
-All M.P.H. students are required to pass the two part comprehensive exam in order to advance to candidacy.
-The first part consists of a case-study analysis of current public health topics, which allows students the opportunity to analyze public health problems and apply theory to solve those problems.
-The second part is the "Certified in Public Health" (CPH) examination which covers the core areas of knowledge offered in CEPH-accredited schools and programs, as well as cross-cutting areas relevant to contemporary public health.
+All M.P.H. students are required to pass the comprehensive exam in order to advance to candidacy.
+The comprehensive exam is the "Certified in Public Health" (CPH) examination which covers the core areas of knowledge offered in CEPH-accredited schools and programs, as well as cross-cutting areas relevant to contemporary public health.
 Students who complete all of their core courses are required to take the CPH examination at the beginning of the fall quarter of their second year.
 Students who do not complete all of their core courses during their first year will be allowed an alternative testing date.
 In addition, by special petition, students may be approved to take the CPH examination during the spring quarter of their first year.
 Students must pass the CPH examination before they can be advanced to candidacy for the M.P.H. degree.

-If you are a current student and you want to check your degree progress, please make an appointment phone (949) 824-2358.
+If you are a current student and you want to check your degree progress, please call our Graduate Student Affairs Office at (949) 824-7095.

 The University of California, Irvine Program in Public Health is pleased to offer its M.D./MPH degree program for rigorous training in core and applied disciplines of public health to individuals with a doctoral-level degree in a field related to public health and to medical students who have completed their third year.
 The M.D./ M.P.H. is designed for students with a clear vision of their roles in public health.
 For example, postdoctoral residents and fellows may wish to prepare for leadership positions in organizations that focus on broad population health issues, such as county or regional health departments, community health clinics, or national agencies such as the Centers for Disease Control and Prevention.
 Students may also enter the program to gain skills in translational research-to-practice methodologies and approaches.